-Learning new skills and creating income at our award winning Norfolk recovery hub
+Learning new skills and generating income at our award-winning Norfolk recovery hub.

 When building our award winning recovery hub in Norfolk, there was a list of requirements for things that we wanted.
 Close to the top of that list was a dedicated workshop.
 Thanks to funding from Public Health England, Norfolk County Council and generous supporters, our wish was granted.

 The result is a fantastic space, equipped with tools, machinery, materials and storage, from which we are able to teach furniture repair, upcycling, upholstery, jewellery making, electrical repair and cycle repair.

 Our Next Steps Recovery Support Programme members alongside young people enrolled on our On Track Programme are able to access the space for personal projects and training courses to build their confidence and learn new skills, with the guidance of our fully trained workshop co-ordinator and specialist trade volunteers.

 What we do